Appendix: tabulated_data Utility

 fit_table

-You already have a fitTable file containing density and enthalpy.
+You already have a fitTable file containing density and enthalpy and no property-package source is available.

 tabulated_data fit_table oxygen.fitTable ...